Online shaming: Ashley Madison data breach

-In July 2015, a group hacked the user data of Ashley Madison, a commercial dating website marketed as helping people have extramarital affairs.
-In August 2015, over 30 million user account details; including names and email addresses were released publicly.
+In July 2015, a group hacked the user data of Ashley Madison, a commercial dating website marketed as facilitating extramarital affairs.
+In August 2015, over 30 million user account details—including names and email addresses—were released publicly.

 A variety of security researchers and Internet privacy activists debated the ethics of the release.

-Clinical psychologists argued that dealing with an affair in a particularly public way increases the hurt for spouses and children.
+Clinical psychologists argue that dealing with an affair in a particularly public way increases the pain for spouses and children.
 Carolyn Gregoire argued "[s]ocial media has created an aggressive culture of public shaming in which individuals take it upon themselves to inflict psychological damage" and more often than not, "the punishment goes beyond the scope of the crime."
-Charles J. Orlando, who had joined the site to conduct research concerning women who cheat, said he felt users of the site were anxious the release of sexually explicit messages would humiliate their spouses and children.
-He wrote it is alarming "the mob that is the Internet is more than willing to serve as judge, jury, and executioner" and members of the site "don't deserve a flogging in the virtual town square with millions of onlookers."
+Charles J. Orlando, who had joined the site to conduct research on women who cheat, said that he felt users of the site were anxious about the release of sexually explicit messages that would humiliate their spouses and children.
+He wrote that it is alarming that "the mob that is the Internet is more than willing to serve as judge, jury, and executioner" and members of the site "don't deserve a flogging in the virtual town square with millions of onlookers."